prabinay/Exhibitly_with_Flutter/README.md

 ## Sdk Requirements

-compileSdkVersion : It tells Gradle what version of the Android SDK to compile your app with. targetSdkVersion : It is the main way Android provides forward compatibility. minimumSdkVersion : It is the minimum version of the Android operating system required to run your application.
+compileSdkVersion : It tells Gradle what version of the Android SDK to compile your app with.<br/>
+targetSdkVersion : It is the main way Android provides forward compatibility.<br/>
+minimumSdkVersion : It is the minimum version of the Android operating system required to run your application.

 android {